 - Sign development and design

-The ABPP Battlefield Grants do not fund land acquisition or capital improvement projects.
+The ABPP Battlefield Preservation Planning Grants do not fund land acquisition or capital improvement projects.
 For more information on acquisition grants visit the Battlefield Land Acquisition Grants web page.

-The average ABPP Battlefield grant roughly follows the timeline below:
+The average ABPP Battlefield Preservation Planning Grant roughly follows the timeline below:

-Spring - ABPP staff evaluate applicaitons for completeness and eligibility, merit review panel ranks applications, project activities and budgets are evaluated and may be adjusted with top applicants
+Spring - ABPP staff evaluate applications for completeness and eligibility, a panel ranks applications based on merit review, project activities and budgets are evaluated and may be adjusted with top applicants